vmware-archive/clarity/docs/CONTRIBUTING_DEVELOPMENT.md

 To make sure your pull request will pass our automated testing, before submitting you should:

-- Make sure `yarn test` passes for each of them.
+- Make sure `npm test` passes for each of them.
   For individual lint failures, you will have to fix them manually.

 The CI runs three parallel Jobs for performance.